The message of Christianity has arrived in Ripa

 Ripa Marketplace has long been a centre for local and international trade.
 Over the years more and more followers of White Christ have arrived, and some of the locals have even adopted the new faith and agreed to be baptised.

 The situation occasionally gives rise to discussions and conflicts with those Vikings keeping to the old gods.
 Most of the traders, however, believe their interests best served by maintaining a low profile.
-Take the silversmith for example.
+Take the jeweller for example.
 He makes both Thor's hammers and Christian crosses depending on the customer's wish.

 The latest excavations at the cathedral in Ribe have revealed surprising new knowledge of early Christianity in Denmark.
 Many Christian graves from the 9th century were found and analyses show that the deceased had been brought up locally.
 This proves that at least 100 years before King Harold Bluetooth had the Jelling-Runestone erected and proclaimed his conversion of the Danes to Christianity, Christian Danes already existed.

 Ribe's close commercial relations to Dorestad and the area along the Rhine meant that many Ribe-inhabitants knew of Christianity.
 Among the foreign traders visiting Ribe must also have been many Christians who appreciated the possibility to visit a church and meet with fellow believers.
 Some traders wouldn't even do business with pagans.
 In other words: in the middle of the 800s, there were several good reasons for the Danish King Horik to grant the bishop and missionary Ansgar permission to build churches in the main trading settlements.
 First in Haithabu (Hedeby) and about 10 years later in Ribe.